nbzuong/water-sort-puzzle-game/README.md

 # Water Sort Puzzle Solver
-This project is using some basic AI knowledge to solve "Water Sort Puzzle".
+In this project, we use some basic AI knowledge to solve "Water Sort Puzzle".

 We use Python 3.10 to write this project.
 ### Requirements